 - TrueView video discovery ads: Paid advertising views will be counted as views when someone clicks the ad and the video starts to play

 Check views with YouTube Analytics

 If you're looking at a video that you uploaded, you can monitor your views more closely using YouTube Analytics.
-Bear in mind that the Real-time report only shows estimates of potential view activity.
+Keep in mind that Real-time activity only shows estimates of potential view activity.
 It might not match the number that you see on the watch page.